Blog Customer Feedback14 Types of Customer Feedback: Direct, Indirect & Inferred

 What are the types of customer feedback?

-Here is a list of different types of user feedback you can start collecting today to improve your business:
+Here is a list of different types of user feedback you can start collecting today, organized into those three buckets:

 1. Customer survey responses

-Customer surveys are one of the most widely used types of customer feedback methods.
+Customer surveys are one of the most widely used types of product feedback methods.
 They include multiple-choice and open-ended questions about one or several facets of customer journey and experience.

 Some of the most popular surveys are customer satisfaction surveys.
 These include CSAT, NPS, and many others,